 The area is less busy than Sandown or Shanklin but is not as quiet as the Isle of Wight's west coast.
 There are gorgeous beaches, which generally have pretty shallow water but not a lot of surf.
 St Helen's is good for a paddle and an ice cream, and it's also got a watersports centre called Tackt-Isle where you can hire a kayak or a standup paddleboard.

-Nearby, Priory Bay is much harder to reach but it's a beautiful sandy beach which feels like a foreign island on a good day.
+Nearby, Priory Bay is much harder to reach but it's a beautiful sandy beach, which feels like a foreign island on a good day.
 Family-friendly Appley is a short drive away and has playgrounds on the beach.
 See our guide to beaches.

-It is usually the most expensive Parkdean Resorts holiday park on the Isle of Wight in our price comparisons (as was the case for 2024).
+It is usually the most expensive Parkdean Resorts holiday park on the Isle of Wight in our price comparisons (as was the case for 2025).

 Nodes Point is on the Isle of Wight's pretty east coast, near to St Helen's and Seaview.
 The nearest large town is Ryde, which is convenient for travelling via Portsmouth (see our ferry guide).